 The most common side effects of Kisqali are:

 - low white blood cell counts

-Kisqali also may cause serious side effects, including:
+Less commonly, Kisqali may cause serious side effects, including:

 Heart problems known as QT prolongation: This condition can cause an abnormal heartbeat and can be fatal.
 Tell your doctor right away if you have a change in heartbeat, including a fast or irregular heartbeat, or if you feel dizzy or like you might faint.

 Liver problems: Tell your doctor right away if you have any of the following signs of liver problems:

 - yellowing of the skin or the whites of the eyes